 So in this case the time-weighted result = (1+0.05) x (1+0.067%) = 12%.

 I mentioned this is how professional fund managers calculate their returns.
 The benefit of this method is that the results can be compared to other fund returns since the mutual fund industry is required to use them.
-So let’s put the theory into practice and make our very own index fund!
+So let’s put the theory into practice and make our very own mutual fund!

-Making an index fund
+Making a mutual fund

 I’m going to use real numbers from my Income Fund starting from 1st January this year.
 My Income Fund consists of stocks, stock funds, cash and bond funds; they’re all going to get combined into my index as I’m looking at my Income fund as a whole.